edcasillas/gamemaker-common-utils/README.md

-# gamemaker-common-utils
+# Game Maker Common Utils

-Reusable GameMaker utilities intended to be shared across Ed Casillas GameMaker projects.
+A collection of reusable GameMaker utilities.

 The primary workflow is an editable Git submodule: add this repository to a project, use the resources from inside the submodule, improve the utilities